 It’s been a day.
 Think that about covers all aspects of it.

-Do not let one criminal act colour the rest of your week.
+What to do next?
 Hug your loved ones a little longer and a little tighter.
 Say whatever three words bring comfort; I Love You; I’ve Got You; You’re Safe Now; you’ll know the right three, trust me.

-Love and hugs sent to you all, enjoy the 70s nostalgia: Toronto People City
+Enjoy the 70s nostalgia: Toronto People City